A-Fitz/A-Fitz.github.io/README.md

 # A-Fitz.github.io

-This is my portfolio, hosted at http://afitz.me.
+This is my portfolio, hosted at http://afitz.space.
-Being updated daily.
+Being updated often.